Myojo Megami Instant Ramen Noodle Soup

 Myojo Megami Instant Ramen

-As often seen in recent Japanese cup ramens, there is a special flavor sachet attached to the top lid of the cup, which contains flavoring oil with umami ingredients of pork and Niboshi dried sardine.
+As often seen in recent Japanese cup ramen, a flavor sachet is attached to the lid.

-The broth with some backfat floating in it is soy sauce-based and full of flavor from Niboshi dried sardine and pork, yes very tasty, while the noodles are indeed pretty thick and have a quite chewy texture that can’t be experienced in other cup ramens.
+The noodles are pretty thick and have a pleasantly chewy texture that couldn’t be experienced in other cup ramens.

-Lastly, for those of you who are interested in the ingredients and nutrition facts, here are the labels.
-According to that, the soup base of this cup ramen consists of soy sauce, dextrin, lard, salt, protein hydrolyzate, pork and chicken extract, sugars, flavoring oil, Niboshi powder, seasoning, and spices.
+the soup base consists of soy sauce, dextrin, lard, salt, protein hydrolyzate, pork and chicken extract, sugars, flavoring oil, niboshi powder, seasoning, and spices.